 You can also exclude some phrases and keywords from the monitoring, or enter a shorter or unofficial name of your brand (if you know that people are using it, for example, both Hewlett Packard Enterprise and HP or The Huffington Post and HuffPost) to have a bigger picture on how your brand is perceived by the online community.

 Once you have your online store ready, it’s good to know all the features it has to offer.
-We’ll be relating here to situations in which you’re using a ready ecommerce platform, like, for example, Shopify.
+We’ll be relating here to situations in which you’re using a ready ecommerce platform like Shopify.
+Shopify is a popular choice because it has tons of great apps and themes to pick from and lets you set up a unique looking store in minutes.

 Once you integrate your Instagram profile with Shopify, there are usually several things that can be done.
 I’d like to draw your attention to two such possibilities.